Some of Tim's Stories

-Some of Tim's Stories is a novel written by S.E Hinton, author of the award-winning novel The Outsiders.
-Published in 2007, Some of Tim’s Stories is a collection of 14 intertwined, short stories that explores the lives of two cousins-Mike and Terry.
+Some of Tim's Stories is a novel written by S. E. Hinton, author of the award-winning novel The Outsiders.
+Published in 2007, Some of Tim’s Stories is a collection of 14 intertwined, short stories that explores the lives of two cousins - Mike and Terry.
 The title character, Tim, is a bartender and is also the author of these stories.

 Plot summary

 Mike and Terry are cousins that are as close as brothers, whose fathers are killed in a car accident during their youth.
 When they are both 25, a drug deal goes wrong: Terry is imprisoned, but Mike gets away.
 Mike works as a bartender in Oklahoma.
 The short stories include flashbacks, remembering Mike's childhood and young adult life and shows how one tragedy changed their lives.

-The second half of the novel includes interviews with the author, S.E Hinton, in which she discusses her earlier novels, the movies based on the books, and her idea for the title of Some of Tim’s Stories.
+The second half of the book includes interviews with the author, S.E Hinton, in which she discusses her earlier novels, the movies based on the books, and her idea for the title of Some of Tim’s Stories.